||Non-instructional Academic Staff

 Certified Healthcare Simulations Operations Specialist (CHSOS) certification.
 Certification required within 3-years of hire.

-Baccalaureate degree in technology field or related field
+Baccalaureate Degree in technology field or related field is preferred.

-At least one year of experience in the related field
+Experience: At least one year of experience in the related field is preferred.

 Applicants must submit the following documents using the online application:

-Cover letter, Resume, & contact information for 3 professional references
+Cover Letter, Resume and contact information for 3 professional references